macsleep/odometer/docs/Hardware.md

 The JST connector has the six pins needed for the **I**n **S**ystem **P**rogramming (ISP).
 The half duplex UART implemented using the **U**niversal **S**erial **I**nterface (USI) is also accessible via this connector.
 The UART operates with 9600 baud, 8 data, no parity and 1 stop bit.
 RX and TX are TTL level inputs/outputs.

 There are two additional pads on the input side of the voltage regulator.
-These are for adding an extra polarised capacitor if needed.
+These are for adding an extra polarized capacitor if needed.

 ## Parts List